gdiaz384/AriaDeploy/README.md

 ## Version History/Planning

-Note: Anything prior to version 1.0 is alpha/beta quality depending upon release.
-The current focus of development is on architectural improvements and features.
+Note: The current focus of development is on architectural improvements and features.

 ```
-Current Version: 0.3.1a
+Current Version: 0.4.1a
-In Development: 0.4.0a
+In Development: 0.4.1b

 ::2.0.0 added partial mac support (no drivers)(?) winpe/dism not licensed for use on non-windows systems,
 ::gparted can HFS+, rEFInd can boot, live distros are common, just need to find one that can access NFS/CIFS shares easily